 We must note that even though the users act as an important source of information and ideas in participatory design, they are not the final decision makers.
 However, the users do perform exercises in which they create and design mock-ups of the products (soft or physical) that they would use in specific scenarios.
 The users also further explain why they designed or built the product a certain way.
 By examining this process from the beginning and listening intently to the participants, the researcher can gain valuable insights about what the users need.
 Participatory design also helps separate and validate what the users say they do versus what they actually do.

 The fun thing about participatory design is that you can use absolutely anything as a tool for the users to design or build something from.
 Participants can draw something by using only a pen and paper or build something using lego blocks; the tools can be anything as long as they serve the purpose.
 By letting the participants show us what matters to them, as opposed to telling us, we are getting more specific and more honest data out of the session.

 Participatory design could be much more expensive and time consuming compared to non-participatory design methods.
 However, the advantages far outweigh this disadvantage in certain contexts.

-As explained above, Participatory Design should be used when we want users to act instead of just speak… and by doing so, they would create prototypes, artifacts, mockups that capture what they would want in a product.
-Sometimes, what we cannot capture in language can very well be captured in action; do invest in Participatory Design when that is what you intend.
+As explained above, participatory design should be used when we want users to act instead of just speak… and by doing so, they would create prototypes, artefacts, mockups that capture what they would want in a product.
+Sometimes, what we cannot capture in language can be very well be captured in action; do invest in participatory design when that is what you intend.

-The goal is to understand users’ needs through design workout; the goal of Participatory Design does not take users’ design as is and implement them.
+The goal is to understand users’ needs through design workout; the goal of participatory design is not take participants’ design as is and implement them.